BIT SURE (Biotechnology Summer Undergraduate Research Experience)

 NCSU Students: Students will engage in research under the direct mentorship of the Biotechnology Program faculty and instructors.
-Students must have completed BIT 410 prior to the start of the current summer program in order to participate.
 Applications are due in February: check back for additional information and forms.

 NSF BIT SURE REU (Non-NCSU Students)

 NSF REU (Non-NCSU Students): Participate in a National Science Foundation-funded Research Experience for Undergraduates hosted by the NC State Biotechnology Program.
-Students will work directly with faculty and researchers in the biotech industry on research projects that span the life sciences (forensics, pest management, neuroscience, microbiology, toxicology, and more).
-Participants will have the opportunity to work with a faculty mentor in a research laboratory for 10 weeks.
-This program covers the cost for travel to NCSU and lodging, and provides a stipend.
+Students will work directly with faculty and researchers in the biotechnology industry on research projects that span the life sciences (forensics, pest management, neuroscience, microbiology, toxicology, and more).
+Participants will have the opportunity to work with a faculty mentor for ten weeks.
+This program provides a stipend.
 Click on the link for more details.

 Molecular Biotechnology Training Program (MBTP) for Graduate Students